 From the theater, wander through the museum.
 It shows how, under Hitler, Germany's prison system overflowed.
 A network of concentration camps provided a solution.
 A chart of the camp system network illustrates an integrated circuit of misery and torment.

 When inmates arrived, they passed under the infamous Arbeit macht frei ("Work liberates you") sign.
-They were forced to trade their property, rights, and human dignity for a number — tattooed on their wrist.
+They were forced to trade their property, rights, and human dignity for a number.

 Hope was not allowed.
 During sick parade, the ill and infirm were beaten and ridiculed in public each evening.
 A photo shows a Jewish violinist forced to serenade the execution cart as his friend was paraded to his death.
 The eyes of the German guards are scratched out.